Bromak > Industry > Social Media Etiquette: Could it Cost you Your Job?

-In the last decade or so, social media has become one of the easiest and most popular ways of connecting, communicating and socialising with one another.
+In the last decade or so, social media has become one of the easiest and most popular ways of connecting.
 Although it’s a great way of keeping in touch and up to date with your friends and family, if you’re not careful, it could cost you your job.

-When asked about flaunting other types of substance abuse on social networking sites, a shocking 14% of Brits said that they have posted a photo of themselves using drugs on some form of social media.
+When asked about substance abuse online, 14% of Brits said that they have posted a photo of themselves using drugs on social media.
 Additionally, 24% of the British workforce think that these sort of actions aren’t a problem.

-Meredith Hurst, Partner at Thomas Mansfield, has shared her thoughts on why this kind of behaviour could be potentially detrimental in terms of your employment: “You might think that your social media profiles are your own private domain, but this is unfortunately not the case.
+Meredith Hurst, Partner at Thomas Mansfield, has shared her thoughts on why this kind of behaviour could be potentially detrimental.
+“You might think that your profiles are your own private domain, but this is unfortunately not the case.
 Users of social media should have no expectation of privacy.
-In the current job market, potential employers are increasingly turning to social media to research candidates, so it’s important you present them with a picture that reflects you as a reliable and dependable candidate.
+In the current job market, potential employers are increasingly turning to social media to research candidates.
+It’s important you present them with a picture that reflects you as a reliable and dependable candidate.

-“Current employees can also find themselves in hot water by posting inappropriate content to social media.
-Pictures of drug use or excessive drinking can reflect badly on businesses since it could damage a company’s image and reputation.”
+“Current employees can also find themselves in hot water by posting inappropriate content.
+Pictures of drug use or excessive drinking can reflect badly on businesses.
+It could damage a company’s image and reputation.”

-Despite having potentially serious consequences, 23% of the UK never review and maintain their social media profiles to make sure that there is no offensive or risky material.
+Despite having potentially serious consequences, 23% of the UK never review and maintain their social media profiles.
+They don’t make sure that there is no offensive or risky material.
 Further to this, 12% say they just don’t care about how their profiles are seen as by others.